ellucian-developer/experience-intelligent-processes-grade-change/developer-guide.md

 ##### Step 2: Give Read and Edit Permission

-- Once you have accessed to the “maestro-experience-modeler Permissions” page, on the left-hand side of the page, you'll find "Workflow".
+- Once you have accessed to the “experience-modeler Permissions” page, on the left-hand side of the page, you'll find "Workflow".
 - Click on Workflow and give create permission to yourself and others who need the ability to create workflows

 #### Action Permissions

-In order to create Actions, we have to provide Create permissions for users to create Actions for using them in Maestro Workflow.
+In order to create Actions, we have to provide Create permissions for users to create Actions for using them in Intelligent Processes Workflow.

 ##### Step 1: Log in to the Permissions Experience Setup page and navigate to Permissions

 - Log in to the Experience Setup.
 - At the top snack bar select the “Permissions” section.
 - Select the product and tenant where the permissions will be granted.
-- Select the Maestro application by searching the name in the search bar.
+- Select the Intelligent Processes application by searching the name in the search bar.
 <p align="center">
 <img src="./docs/images/actions-permission.png" width="700px" >
 </p>

 ##### Step 2: Give Actions Create Permission

-- Once you have accessed to the “maestro-experience-modeler Permissions” page, on the left-hand side of the page, you'll find "Actions" and "All Actions”.
+- Once you have accessed to the "Intelligent Processes Permissions” page, on the left-hand side of the page, you'll find "Actions" and "All Actions”.
 - Click on Actions and give create permission to yourself and others who need the ability to create actions

 **Note:** Please be aware that there are two sections, "Actions" and "All Actions."
 The distinction between these sections lies in the permissions they grant.
 In the "Actions" section, permission is granted to create an Action.
 In the "All Actions" section, permission is granted to access and use the Action within a workflow.
 A similar distinction applies to "Workflows" and "All Workflows" sections."